Macodes sanderiana: Cultivation

 Macodes species including Sander's orchid are cultivated for their attractive prominently-veined leaves more so than for their flowers.
-In 1918 at least three species of Macodes (all native to Malysia) including M. sanderiana were cultivated in Europe.
+In 1918, at least three species of Macodes (all native to Malaysia) including M. sanderiana were cultivated in Europe.
 Despite their initial popularity, by the late 20th century they were rarely seen in collections.
 Since then, there has been a resurgence in the cultivation of both M. sanderiana and M. petola both of which are now common, especially in smaller private collections.
 Sander’s orchid requires similar environmental conditions to other terrestrial jewel orchids such as Anoectochilus roxburghii (Wall.)
 Lindl. and Macodes petola.
 These species prefer warm conditions and high humidity and can survive in lower light than most other orchids.
 To provide this environment outside of the tropics they are often grown in terrariums.
 As the species is terrestrial (unlike most tropical orchids) it can be grown in soil.
 Many collectors, however, grow this species in shallow dishes of coarse sphagnum moss.